SilasHenderson/WebGL/README.md

 * `clear_pivot_0.html`: Shader fcn to clear under pivot
 * `mini_shader.html`: Template for Fragment Shader test environment
 * `mini_shader_plus.html`: ... interactive version
+* `mini_shader_webgl2.html`: ... webgl2 version

 *to do:*

-* Write a shader to clear under a pivot
-* Write get/set functions in the fragment shader
-* Write a 1-channel matrix-texture interface
+* Get/set functions for texture pixels
+* Transform feedback
+* Load jpgs, .pngs

 *about:*

-The goal of this project is to learn about GPGPU with WebGL.
-Ideally, this project would culminate in writing a WebGL-Accelerated ping-pong solver for large linear systems.
-This would be really useful for engineering stuff.
+The goal of this project is to learn about WebGL and hopefully make a ping-pong solver for linear systems.

-However, it appears to be a long road from making triangles to doing efficient GPU computation.
-The current mini-goal is to just put in hours doing stuff with WebGL.
-Writing short scripts is a way to maintain interest in the subject.

 Two resources that have been really helpful are the `turbo.js` source code and notes from:  http://www.vizitsolutions.com/portfolio/webgl/gpgpu/.